 The vantage point of the lighthouse is especially wonderful during humpback whale migration season, with spectacular views.

 While in Augusta, you can visit Jewel Cave, go stand up paddle boarding or canoeing along Blackwood River, play mini-golf or visit the skatepark.

-For more ideas on things to do in Busselton, head to the Busselton Visitor Centre for what’s on and tours, such as a wine tour to Margaret River or a help planning a day trip to Tuart Forest National Park.
+For more ideas on what to do in Busselton, head to the Busselton Visitor Centre for what’s on, current Busselton activities and tours, such as a wine tour to Margaret River or help planning a day trip to Tuart Forest National Park.

 There are plenty of things to do in Busselton, from wine tastings to exploring the local wildlife and experiencing the iconic Busselton Jetty.
 With plenty of family-friendly activities available, Busselton is a great weekend getaway from Perth with beautiful beaches, great dining options and a chance to enjoy the outdoors in the Western Australia south west!